sd-omkar/hpc_benchmarks/spmv/charm/README.md

 The present implementation allows three different strategies for this:

 - **No slicing** (default):
-One chare represents exactly one row in the matrix.
+One chare represents exactly one row in the matrix, regardless of how many entries are in that row.
 - **Row slicing** (`-s sliceSize`):
 Each row is distributed over several chares with a given maximum number of nonzero-entries *sliceSize*.
 In theory, for sliceSize=1, you would have one chare for each and every entry in the matrix.
 - **Multi row slicing** (`-m sliceSize`):
 Each chare holds a fixed amount of *sliceSize* consecutive nonzero-entries, regardless of over how many rows these values are scattered in the matrix.

+## Compile ##

+Just edit the Charm++ path in the `Makefile`.
+Afterwards, `make` should do the trick.

 ## Command line options ##